zachsui/zachsui.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Staff Software Engineer in Test, <a href=https://www.okta.com/>Okta, Inc.</a>
+subtitle: Staff Software Engineer in Test

 profile:
   align: right